-- What assets will the sponsor accept and hold in addition to cash and marketable securities?
-At iGiftFund, we accept closely held securities (C-Corp, S-Corp), limited liability arrangements, real estate, artwork, life insurance policies, and more. - What investment flexibility does the financial advisor maintain?
-At iGiftFund, financial advisors can manage investments at all levels in an open architecture with the broadest choice of independent products. - What is the minimum value required to set up fund? - What fees apply for administration, investment management, and account maintenance?
+What assets will the sponsor accept and hold in addition to cash and marketable securities?

+At iGiftFund, we accept closely held securities (C-Corp, S-Corp), limited liability arrangements, real estate, artwork, life insurance policies, and more.

+What investment flexibility does the financial advisor maintain?

+At iGiftFund, financial advisors can manage investments, regardless of fund size, in an open architecture with the broadest choice of independent products.

+What is the minimum value required to set up fund?

+What restrictions exist on grants, for example social or geographic restrictions, minimum grant amount?

-- What fees apply for administration, investment management, and account maintenance? - What services do they offer?
-For example: - A friendly donor interface? - o Personalized donor support versus a call center? - o Letterhead stationery with fund name? - Access to professional philanthropic counselors? - o Personalized grantmaking services? - o Recognition options ranging from anonymous to full recognition? - Ability to succeed over multiple generations? - o Independent statement of account status?
+What fees apply for administration, investment management, and account maintenance?

+What services do they offer?
+For example:

+- A friendly donor interface? - Personalized donor support versus a call center? - Letterhead stationery with fund name? - Access to professional philanthropic counselors? - Personalized grantmaking services? - Recognition options ranging from anonymous to full recognition? - Ability to succeed over multiple generations? - Independent statement of account status?